bwRavencl/ControllerBuddy-Profiles/README.md

 A `Configure.ps1` file is a PowerShell script that automatically configures the application settings for usage with the corresponding ControllerBuddy profile.

+> [!CAUTION]
-**Warning:** Use these scripts at your own risk!
+> Use these scripts at your own risk!
-These scripts modify the application's input settings.
-Please back up your settings before executing them.
+> These scripts modify the application's input settings.
+> Please back up your settings before executing them.

-**Notes:**
+> [!IMPORTANT]
-- The scripts are not self-contained and must be run from the original directory where they reside.
+> - The scripts are not self-contained and must be run from the original directory where they reside.
-- Make sure that your gamepad is connected before running a script.
+> - Make sure that your gamepad is connected before running a script.
-- The scripts are compatible with both Windows PowerShell 5.1 and [PowerShell 7+](https://github.com/PowerShell/PowerShell).
+> - The scripts are compatible with both Windows PowerShell 5.1 and [PowerShell 7+](https://github.com/PowerShell/PowerShell).

 **Usage on Linux with Wine:**
 - A working installation of PowerShell 7+ within the corresponding Wine prefix is required.